-We have engaged 山東屹立工程檢測監定有限公司 (Shandong Yili Engineering Inspection and Appraisal Co.
-Ltd.) (the "Inspection Institution"), an Independent Third Party, to examine the structures of all Defective Owned Buildings and the Defective Leased Buildings including cement foundation, walls, indoor components and outdoor appearance, respectively.
-According to the reports issued by the Inspection Institution, all Defective Owned Buildings and the Defective Leased Buildings are in conformity of the relevant safety requirements in material respects under the applicable PRC laws and regulations and can be used safely under the applicable PRC laws and regulations.
+We have engaged an independent inspection institution (the "Inspection Institution") to examine the structures of all Owned Buildings and the Defective Leased Buildings including cement foundation, walls, indoor components and outdoor appearance, respectively.
+According to the reports issued by the Inspection Institution, all Owned Buildings and the Defective Leased Buildings are in conformity of the relevant safety requirements in material respects under the applicable PRC laws and regulations and can be used safely under the applicable PRC laws and regulations.
 In addition, our Songjiagou Open-Pit Mine and Songjiagou Underground Mine have passed the safety inspection conducted by the government in relation to the Temporary Operation Suspension.